MartiniVH/newsletter-app/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Usage

+You can add aritcles in `src/data/articles` and make them accessible in the `src/data/articles.json` by adding them to the list correctly.
+To do so following the first two examples.

+On the tech blog page you can see some news articles from the JSON placeholder API.
+You can add a post manually by clicking the add post button.